Water System Operator Reimbursement Program

 This program targets operators of water systems, especially rural communities, housing subdivisions, and mobile home parks.
 To be eligible an operator must be the primary or backup operator of an eligible water system.
 List of eligible water systems.

-NOTE: Uncertified water operators are only eligible for reimbursement for training courses that are prerequisites for Small Untreated or Treated Water System certification, or Water Treatment or Water Distribution Provisional Level certification.
+NOTE: Water system operators who already hold water treatment certification are eligible to take any courses from the List of Eligible Courses.
+Uncertified water operators are only eligible for reimbursement for training courses that are prerequisites for Small Untreated or Treated Water System certification, or Water Treatment or Water Distribution Provisional Level certification.
+Before registering for courses or planning travel, please contact our program if you have any questions about eligibility.

 Pre-Approval